Skip to main content

 Public and private learning organizations must continuously strive to ensure that their mission, vision, and goals are attainable and sustainable through designing and refining curriculum and instruction, which curriculum mapping embraces.

 Education in the United States, as well as worldwide, is continuously in the midst of reform and new forms.
-There are, and will continue to be, requisites and recommendations such as Every Student Succeeds Act (ESSA), national standards, state standards, higher education standards, federal and state assessment accountability, personalized learning–both for students and teachers, soft skills, growth mindsets, authentic applications with meaningful audiences, instruction that encourages diverse and critical thinking, and the use of Open Educational Resources (OER).
+There are, and will continue to be, requisites and recommendations annually based on such factors as national, state, and higher-ed standards; federal and state assessment accountability, including authentic applications with meaningful audiences; personalized learning; instruction that encourages diversity and student-centered learning; and the use of Artificial Intelligence (AI).

 Curriculum Mapping Model